Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Related Work and Discussion

 \section{Related Work and Discussion}

-\paragraph{Failure detectors.} Failure detectors and leader oracles~\cite{CT96,petr-survey} have been widely used for implementing live consensus and SMR under benign failures~\cite{MR99,GR04,R00}.
-However, their implementations under Byzantine failures are either impractical~\cite{kihlstrom} or detect only restricted failure types~\cite{MR97,muteness,modular-smr,HK09}.
-An alternative approach was proposed in a textbook by Cachin et al.~\cite{cachin-book}.
-This relies on a leader-based Byzantine Epoch-Change (BEC) abstraction, which accepts ``complain'' hints from the application to identify situations when the trust in the current leader needs to be revoked.
-However, like the classical leader oracles, BEC requires all correct processes to eventually trust the same well-behaved leader, which is impossible to achieve in Byzantine settings\footnote{E.g., a set of $\le f$ correct processes complaining about the leader will not have sufficient voting power to convince the remaining ones to stop trusting it.}.
+\myparagraph{Failure detectors.} Failure detectors and leader oracles~\cite{CT96,petr-survey} have been widely used for implementing consensus and SMR under benign failures~\cite{MR99,GR04,R00}, but their implementations under Byzantine failures are either impractical~\cite{kihlstrom} or detect only restricted failure types~\cite{MR97,modular-smr,HK09}.
+Another approach was proposed in a textbook by Cachin et al.~\cite{cachin-book}.
+This relies on a leader-based Byzantine Epoch-Change (BEC) abstraction, which accepts ``complain'' hints from the application suggesting that the trust in the current leader should be revoked.
+However, like the classical leader oracles, BEC requires all correct processes to eventually trust the same correct leader, which is impossible to achieve in Byzantine settings.
 In fact, the BEC-based Byzantine consensus algorithm in~\S{}5.6.4 of~\cite{cachin-book} suffers from a liveness bug, which we describe in~\tr{\ref{sec:bug}}{\nbug}.
 The bug has been confirmed with one of the textbook's authors~\cite{cristian-personal}.

 Although our $\padvance$ is similar to ``complain'', we use it to implement a weaker abstraction of an SMR synchronizer.
 We then obtain properties similar to accuracy and completeness of failure detectors by carefully combining SMR-level timers with uses of $\padvance$ (Lemmas~\ref{thm:castro:completeness}-\ref{thm:castro:all-good}).
-Also, while~\cite{cachin-book} does not specify constraints on the use of ``complain'' (see~\tr{\ref{sec:bug}} {\nbug} for details), we give a complete characterization of $\padvance$ and show its sufficiency for solving SMR.
+Also, while~\cite{cachin-book} does not specify constraints on the use of ``complain'' (see~\tr{\ref{sec:bug}} {\nbug}), we give a complete characterization of $\padvance$ and show its sufficiency for solving SMR.

 BFT-SMaRt~\cite{bftsmart,bftsmart-thesis} built on the ideas of~\cite{cachin-book} to propose an abstraction of {\em validated and provable (VP) consensus}, which allows its clients to control leader changes.
 Although the overall BFT-SMaRt protocol appears to be correct, its liveness proof sketch suffers from issues with rigor similar to those of~\cite{cachin-book}.
 In particular, the conditions on how to change the leader in VP-Consensus to ensure its liveness were underspecified (again, see~\tr{\ref {sec:bug}}{\nbug}).